 As Peter Drucker famously said, “culture eats strategy for breakfast”.
 And this is exactly what this area for growth is all about.
 We are committed to harnessing our CULTURE, which we will seek to develop and grow, to help us become more competitive.
 The app Happy Force (which opens up conversations in an open and honest way) enables us to see a daily picture of staff’s happiness levels, check in with them, detect their needs and build trust.

 We are dedicated to developing meaningful relationships with our guests through a number of different platforms.
-Tools such as CRM B2B and B2C, a chatbot, Online Check In, and apps such as Turitop and OAKI enable us to be agile in anticipating demand and respond immediately, 24/7 and 365 days a year.
+Tools such as CRM B2B and B2C, a chatbot, Online Check-In, and apps such as Turitop and OAKI enable us to be agile in anticipating demand and responding immediately, 24/7 and 365 days a year.
 A level of attention that more and more guests are asking for.
+Moreover, this year we have started to integrate the Stay App in our hotels where our guests can find all the needed information about the hotel during their stay and where we can offer them constant and fast assistance.

 It is a reality that value is more intangible than tangible nowadays.
 We are therefore looking to plant the seeds of growth by creating and giving value to intangible assets.
 Introducing technologies means we can apply our limited resources to developing and giving value to the intangible.
 Hospitality can most definitely be more sustainable.